-The Middle Tier of Acquisition (MTA) pathway is used to rapidly develop fieldable prototypes within an acquisition program to demonstrate new capabilities and/or rapidly field production quantities of systems with proven technologies that require minimal development.
+The MTA pathway is used to rapidly develop fieldable prototypes within an acquisition program to demonstrate new capabilities or to rapidly field production quantities of systems with proven technologies that require minimal development.

-The MTA pathway is intended to fill a gap in the Defense acquisition for those capabilities that have a level of maturity to allow them to be rapidly prototyped within an acquisition program or rapidly fielded within 5 years of MTA program start.
+The MTA pathway is intended to fill a gap in the defense acquisition for those capabilities that have a level of maturity to allow them to be rapidly prototyped within an acquisition program or rapidly fielded within 5 years of MTA program start.
 The MTA pathway may be used to accelerate capability maturation before transitioning to another acquisition pathway or may be used to minimally develop a capability before rapidly fielding.